-I am an interdisciplinary artist and educator based in Brooklyn, New York.
-I work in a variety of media, from walks to WIFI to gardening, to reveal how human and nonhuman lives intertwine with other earth systems.
+I am an interdisciplinary artist and educator living on Mohican land in current-day Troy, New York.
+I work in a variety of media, from walks to WIFI to gardening, to explore how human and nonhuman lives intertwine with other earth systems.

 Born in rural Northern California, I went to Scripps College in Los Angeles, where I studied art and environmental science.
 After falling in love with biology field work, I began combining ecology with art.
 I relocated to New York City in 2005, and completed my MFA at Hunter College in the fall of 2009.
 I moved to Troy, NY to pursue my PhD in Arts Practice at Rensselaer Polytechnic Institute, which I completed in December 2021, with a focus on public fieldwork, urban ecology, and socially engaged art.
 I am co-founder of the Environmental Performance Agency and the Next Epoch Seed Library.
 I work as a community science educator and lab manager at the Sanctuary for Independent Media‘s NATURE Lab, and as part time faculty at the New School.
 I am also a parent to two small people in partnership with this fabulous human, who also built this website (our feline companion helps when he feels like it).
 Elsewhere on the internet, I post on instagram, and I also send out a newsletter very occasionally.
 You can check out the archive or sign up to get future updates.